Purchase tickets using our online ticketing system. Click TICKETS to select a night to begin!

 9800 East Ski Run Rd

 As you approach the town of Summerhaven near the top of Mt.
 Lemmon, you will encounter a right turn to Ski Valley called East Ski Run Rd.
 Turn right onto this road and continue until you come to the Ski Valley parking lot.
 You will see the ski lifts on your left and the Iron Door Cafe on your right.
 There is a US Forest Service gate at the end of the parking lot.
 If this (lower) gate is open, you should proceed to drive up the observatory access road another 2 miles.
 You will come to the upper Forest Service gate, which will be closed.
 Please position your vehicle to the right side of the road ( allowing access for other vehicles) and wait until the SkyCenter staff arrives to open the gate.

 If the (lower) gate is closed please park in the parking lot (right) below the Iron Door Cafe.
 An employee of the Mt.
 Lemmon SkyCenter will soon meet you at this gate and give you further instructions.
 DO NOT park within the Ski Valley lot near the lifts (on your left)!
-The Ski Valley resort locks their gates each evening and we do not have keys!
+The Ski Valley resort locks its gates each evening and we do not have keys!

 Your confirmation email indicates your arrival time for the program on the date.
 Please arrive 10-15 minutes early because once the employee admits participants to the program and the group continues to the observatory the employee will not be able to return for late arrivals!